Skip to content

 }

 This works fine for a general-purpose API, but a mapping tool has no way to know what these numbers mean or which is which.
-The coordinates value stores two numbers.
-Without a strict schema that imposes an order, it's not clear which coordinate is latitude and which is longitude.
+Without a strict schema, it's not clear which coordinate is latitude and which is longitude.
+A tool could read them in the wrong order, placing your marker in the wrong location entirely.

 Here's the same location as valid GeoJSON: